TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-project-not-found.md

 ### **I am unable to find an existing project**

-Step 1: Check for access - Incase this project is created by someone else in your organization, please check here if you have required accesses on the project
+Step 1: Check for access - Incase this project is created by someone else in your organization, [please check here](https://docs.microsoft.com/azure/role-based-access-control/check-access) if you have required permission on the project
-Step 2: Here are the seps documented to find the project
+Step 2: Here are the steps documented to [find the project](https://docs.microsoft.com/azure/migrate/create-manage-projects#find-a-project)

 ### **I am unable to find my existing project that I had created using the classic Azure Migrate service (Migration projects)**